simonsobs/map_based_simulations/LOGBOOK.md

 ## 24 Apr 2020 - new noise simulations release `mbs-s0010-20200221` is broken

 We fould out that the realistic noise simulations [`mbs-s0010-20200221`](202002_noise/README.md) are broken and should not be used, refer to their page for more details.
+We will need to rerun it.

 ## 20 Feb 2020 - Released new noise simulations